tzbtc-bridge/postmortems/20250212_stuckBTCtx.md

 ## Lessons Learned

 ### What went well
 tzBTC contributors worked well together to investigate the root cause.
 No exploits or misuse potential was open at any time.
 Other users could still use the bridge without being affected (as their fee estimation was fine).
+An alternative resolution would have been possible: Keyholders could manually sign new transactions to overwrite the stuck ones, but that would have taken more time to prepare and execute.

 ### What went wrong
 The real reason for the transactions failing took a lot of time to be discovered.